VIU/k8s-dynamic-hostpath-provisioner/README.md

 # Kubernetes dynamic hostpath provisioner

-Forked from https://github.com/torchbox/k8s-hostpath-provisioner and made changes:
+This is a Persistent Volume Claim (PVC) provisioner for Kubernetes.
+It dynamically provisions hostPath volumes to provide storage for PVCs.
+Please see [Original README](#original-readme) for more information.

+## Test environment

+- IBM Cloud Private 3.1 (uses Kubernetes 1.11.1) with three worker nodes.
+- Each worker node has shared NFS directory.
+- [deployment.yaml](deployment/deployment.yaml) used to deploy provisioner to ICP.
+- [storageclass.yaml](deployment/storageclass.yaml) used to create StorageClass for dynamic provisioning.

+## Usage

+- Deploy provisioner:
+  - Change volume paths to your environment.
+Default is: ```/dynfs```.
+  - ```kubectl create -f deployment/deployment.yaml```
+- Create storage class:
+  - Change name other parameters to your own.
+Default storage class name is ```dynfs```.
+  - Make sure that *pvDir* is the same as volume paths in deployment.yaml.
+  - ```kubectl create -f deployment/storageclass.yaml```
+- Test:
+  - Create PVC: ```kubectl create -f deployment/testclaim.yaml```
+  - Verify that directory was created.
+  - Delete PVC: ```kubectl delete -f deployment/testclaim.yaml```
+  - Verify that directory was deleted (only if claim policy was Delete).

+## Something to keep in mind

+- Set up NFS or some other network/shared storage prior to deploying this provisioner.
+  - Configure the mounted directory, or directory undert the mounted directory, in [deployment.yaml](deployment/deployment.yaml) and [storageclass.yaml](deployment/storageclass.yaml).
+- Provisioner uses privileged container.
+  - [deployment.yaml](deployment/deployment.yaml) creates PodSecurityPolicy to allow it.
+- Paths of dynamically created directories:
+  - ```/pvdir/namespace/claim-name```
+  - *pvdir*, directory given in StorageClass configuration and it must be mounted in provisioner (see both [deployment.yaml](deployment/deployment.yaml) and [storageclass.yaml](deployment/storageclass.yaml)).
+  - *namespace* where PVC will be created.
+Default is *default* (which is ICP default namespace).
+  - *claim-name* is the claim-name given when pod is deployed.
+If *claim-name* exists, a number is appended.
+- Directories that are created have 777 permissions.
+- If the mounted directory is deleted while the provisioner is deployed, provisioning may not work.
+- Default PersistentVolumeReclaimPolicy is Delete.
+When claim is deleted so is the provisioned directory.
+  - This can be changed in StorageClass configuration.

+## Changes from the original

 - Changed Dockerfile to build provisioner.
 No need to install Go on local machine.
+- Removed vendor-dir.
 - Copied new provisioner code from https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/tree/master/examples/hostpath-provisioner and made changes based on the torchbox code.
-- Removed vendor-dir.
 - Added sample yaml-files for deployment, storage class and claim.
-- Added additional stuff.

-## Usage

-Uses privileged

-- deployment.yaml
-- storageclass.yaml
+- PV dir name generated as in https://github.com/nmasse-itix/OpenShift-HostPath-Provisioner/blob/master/src/hostpath-provisioner/hostpath-provisioner.go.
+- Logging changes as in  https://www.ardanlabs.com/blog/2013/11/using-log-package-in-go.html.
+- And some other changes.

 # Original README